FlachyJoe/FCPD/README.md

 FCPD is a set of [FreeCAD](https://github.com/FreeCAD/FreeCAD) python macros and [Pure-Data](https://github.com/pure-data/pure-data) (aka PD) patches to link the two softwares.

+This repository is no more maintained, please use [FCPDWorkbench](https://github.com/FlachyJoe/FCPDWorkbench).

 ## What is it for ?

 FreeCAD is more than a CAD and Pure-Data is more than *"a free real-time computer music system"*.